weewx/weewx/docs_src/quickstarts/debian.md

 sudo apt install weewx
 ```

-The upgrade process will not modify the WeeWX databases.

 Unmodified files will be upgraded.
-If modifications have been made to the
+If modifications have been made to any
-WeeWX configuration, you will be prompted whether you want to keep the
+files, you will be prompted whether you want to keep the existing, modified
-existing configuration or accept the new configuration.
-Either way, a copy of
+files, or accept the new files.
+Either way, a copy of the option you did not
-the option you did not choose will be saved.
+choose will be saved.

 For example, if `/etc/weewx/weewx.conf` was modified, you will see a message
 something like this: